 There’s not much information in English, so it’s best to pay a little bit extra for a guided tour.
 You can also visit Stalin’s armored train carriage and see the house where he was born, both of which have been relocated onto the museum grounds.
 There’s a Stalin statue in the museum courtyard with an interesting history all of its own.

-before you go: everything you need to know before visiting the stalin museum in gori (including ticket prices, opening hours & tips)
+Before you go: Everything you need to know before visiting the Stalin Museum in Gori (including ticket prices, opening hours & tips).

 Aside from its dark history, Gori is quite a pretty town, with trellis-lined streets and a big central park.
 Climb to the top of Gori Castle for a nice view of the city and the Mtkvari River.
 Chinebuli, right opposite the Stalin Museum, serves decent food and comes recommended by the owner of our guesthouse in Gori.